Saturday, August 01, 2009

 Twittering, that is.

-Yes, you can follow me on twitter on the dot and on the clock whenever I am up to something.
+Yes, you can follow me on twitter on the dot and on the clock every time I am up to something.
 I think this is a better way for you to know the minute details of everything; the bits and pieces of my masterpieces.
 Cool, huh?

-I don't know whether this is a bad thing or not but I have a confession to make- I have been out of the loop for ages now.
-And twittering will probably inspire me more and make me venture once again into the realms of my dreams.
+I don't know whether this is a bad thing or not but I do have some confessions to make- I have been out of the loop for ages now and twittering will probably inspire me more and make me venture once again into the realms of my dreams.
 Dreams that in turn will be the nightmare of anybody who will catch my fancy.

 I dare ask you people to follow me on Twitter as Hunyango...